PeterLambertGitt/employee_churn/README.md

-# Modelling and visualising high-performing employee churn.
+# Modelling and visualising high-performing employee churn

 ## Techniques used:
 - Logistic Regression